jenkinsci/test-results-analyzer-plugin/README.md

 each and every build report and check for the result.

 This process is very cumbersome and may take a lot of time to get the report.
-The said plugin solves the said issue by showing the build result history of test-class, test-class and test-package in a tabular tree format.
+This plugin solves the issue by showing the build result history of test-class and test-package in a tabular tree format.
 The plugin can be used enabling the "Publish junit results" or "Publish TestNG results"(in case of TestNG) feature of Jenkins.